ICYMI, This Is Serious Business–How To Stop Your Cell Phone From Killing You http://ow.ly/pivu300FiuO

 Hell hath no fury like a Facebook scorned.
-In today's digital age, most of us assume everyone understands this fact.
+In today’s digital age, most of us assume everyone understands this fact.
 But every now and again, people surprise us.
 An ever-increasing element of this reality is that the hounds of Reddit, the Twitter armies, and Facebook vigilantes are more than willing to remind people that we live in a publicized world.
+You can’t hide behind privacy statements or legal jargon or appeals to company policy to pacify an Internet mob.
+Once you cross the line of Internet etiquette, the people of the World Wide Web will hunt you down and do their best to ruin you forever.

 Please, please, please excuse this mass e mail, but I wanted to share some exciting news with my network and ask for a few minutes of your time today.